edwardlavender/patter/README.md

 also installed, which are required for some functions and to build vignettes.
 This process may take several minutes.
 Set `build_vignettes = FALSE` for a faster installation.

+To install `patter` from the development branch, use:

+    remotes::install_github("edwardlavender/patter@dev",
+                            dependencies = TRUE,
+                            build_vignettes = TRUE)

+This branch may include bug fixes and new features but should be used with caution.

 We recommend using
 [`renv`](https://rstudio.github.io/renv/articles/renv.html) (or similar)